 Mirjam van Tilborg (Private practice, Netherlands)

 Mirjam van Tilborg completed a Bachelor of Optometry at the University of Applied Science, Utrecht and her Master of Sciences at City University, London.
 She also has a full education degree.
-In 2017 she gain her PhD at Cardiff University, Wales.
+In 2017 she gained her PhD at Cardiff University, Wales.
 She is a highly experienced optometrist, specialist in the anterior segment and especially in allergies and dry eyes.
-She is a researcher at Research Centre Health and Sustainable Life, Research Group Technology for Healthcare innovations, and is Senior Lecturer in the Optometry Department.
+She is a researcher at Research Centre Health and Sustainable Life, Research Group Technology for Healthcare innovations, and is a Senior Lecturer in the Optometry Department.
 She also works in her own private practice as a specialist in dry eye disease.

 Professor Willcox’s laboratory focuses on contact lens research, specifically understanding the etiology of adverse events and comfort during contact lens wear.
 His research includes adhesion and biofilm formation of ocular pathogenic microbes (most notably Pseudomonas aeruginosa) and development of novel antimicrobial surfaces.
 He has established several animal and cell-based models for studying contact lens adverse events and biomaterial infections.
 His research has also encompassed proteomic, glycomic and lipidomic studies of the tear film and its interaction with contact lenses.
 He has also investigated the use of tears as the source of biomarkers for diseases such as diabetes, breast and prostate cancer.
 These research studies have led to the publication of 14 patents.
 He has published over 400 peer reviewed papers during his career.
 He has trained many graduate students (55 PhD and 2 MSc), and 15 postdoctoral and clinical fellows.
-He currently supervises have 12 students studying for a PhD.
+He currently supervises 12 students studying for a PhD.

 James Wolffsohn (Aston University, UK)